multitudes/multitudes/README.md

 > “In the beginning there was nothing, which exploded.” ― Terry Pratchett

 ## About Me
-iOS and Software Developer currently pursuing core curriculum studies at 42 Berlin ([42Berlin](https://42berlin.de/)).
+iOS and Software Developer currently pursuing core curriculum studies at [42Berlin](https://42berlin.de/), advanced software engineering school.
 Proficient in Swift and C/C++ with a passion for software development.

 ## Projects